The Stage Deformity

 * Allow about two hours from start to finish

 There are numerous options to choose from when it comes to selecting the type of makeup (foundation) to use.
 Generally speaking, stay away from everyday street makeup you can find in drug stores, etc, and stick to theatrical quality makeup.
 It'll have much better coverage and therefore be much more effective.
 I've stuck to creme makeup over the years, but one thing to keep in mind if using creme makeup is the need for castor sealer as well.
 You cannot put creme makeup on latex, because the latex will begin to break down.
-Creme makeup lacks an ingredient to prevent this, so before you put on any cream makeup, you must put castor sealer on the latex first.
+Creme makeup lacks the castor oil ingredient to prevent this, so before you put on any cream makeup, you must put castor sealer on the latex first.
 Let that sit ten minutes or so, then wipe the excess off.
-After that you can apply the cream over the latex and continue.
+After that you can apply the creme makeup over the latex and continue.
 Creme makeup also requires the use of setting powder to set the makeup and prevent it from rubbing off all over you and your clothing.
 Rubber mask grease paint (RMGP) is a widely used makeup made especially for latex appliances, therefore requires no preparation with the castor sealer.
 I would suggest RMGP only for use on the appliances, though, and not the entire face.
 Use creme, water-based, etc makeup everywhere else if you choose RMGP for the latex.
 RMGP also requires powder to set it, and generally much more powder than creme makeup does.
 Water-based cake makeup is another option, and should not require any special preparation.
 Finally, alcohol-activated makeup is a fine choice that does not need any preparation or setting materials like spray or powder.
 It stays put on one's face very well on its own.
 However, it's generally much pricier than other options listed here.
 For a list of theatrical makeup websites, scroll to the bottom of my Makeup page.

 Covering Eyebrows:

 You may want to cover your brow to conceal it and protect the hair from the latex.
 You can purchase eyebrow plastic to cover, use gelatin such as Mehron 3D Gel, or go especially low-tech with a simple bar of soap.
 To use this method, simply dampen the soap and rub it into the brow with and against the hair growth until all the hair is well covered.
 Smooth the hair down and cover with cream makeup, latex, or whatever other product you intend on using.
-Spirit gum also works well for blocking out eyebrows.
+Spirit gum and glue sticks also work well for blocking out eyebrows.

 Creating the Stage Disfigurement